AgileVisionOrganization/dck/README.md

 3. Not a silver bullet.
 This is just another addon on a top of great tools which helps us to solve frequent problems.
 It's not designed to be 100% applicable for everyone, nor we are not claiming this particular framework is the best.
 It **works for us**.

+## Project Structure
+The project is a  monorepo managed by the Lerna tool, that contains four subprojects:

+* dck-redux &mdash; Redux-based framework to get rid of CRUD-related boilerplate.
+Helps you to think about your domain and not about boring stuff.

+* dck-lambda-utils &mdash; a set of useful helpers to easily create NodeJS AWS Lambda functions.

+* dck-validators &mdash; useful validators for your applications.

+* dck-react-components &mdash; some components you might find usefull while developing dashboards and other data-driver applications.